theabhishekmandal/non-gui/README.md

-# Core Java Programs
+# Core Java, DS and Algorithms

-This repository contains examples of almost all the topics contained in core Java
+This repository contains examples of Core Java programs as well as DS and Algorithms in Java

 ## Prerequisites